virtualzone/landroid-bridge/README.md

     ```
 1. Optional: Set up an init.d script to start the bridge on system startup (Linux only, see example in initd-script folder).

+### Security
+Landroid Bridge does not feature any authentication or authorization right now.
+If you're using MQTT to communicate with the bridge, make sure to use strong passwords to authenticate with your MQTT broker.
+If you're using HTTP/REST, use a proxy server like nginx or HAProxy that handles the authentication/authorization in front of the bridge.

 ## Connecting to OpenHAB
 To connect this Landroid Bridge to [OpenHAB](http://www.openhab.org/), add the following configurations to your OpenHAB installation after Landroid Bridge is up and running successfully (see above):
 1. Install the [MQTT Binding](https://docs.openhab.org/addons/bindings/mqtt1/readme.html) in OpenHAB (e.g. using the Paper UI).